Kamakhya Temple: The Tantric Temple of Mystery and Magic

 Places to visit near Kamakhya Temple:

-Nehru Park: This park offers a peaceful place to relax and enjoy some greenery amidst the city.
-It’s also a popular spot for boating.
+Nehru Park: A perfect place to relax amid the din and bustle of the city.
+It’s also famous for boating.

 Read More>> Shree Kiriteswari Shaktipeeth Temple